sf-wdi-gaia/rspec-rails-testing/readme.md

 In **Integration Tests** we combine components together, sometimes just a few and other times the entire system.
 In Rails, integration tests often drive a browser and test the entirety of the system--the full request response cycle.
 These tests tend to take much longer to run.
 They test the collusion of components and that the interface between them is behaving as we expect.

 **Both types of tests are important.**  There are also other types but they can generally be broken down into finer grained versions of the above.
-Together the Unit and Integration tests you write become part of your test suite.
+Together, the Unit and Integration tests you write become part of your test suite.

 ## How are tests used in industry?

-Many companies require that all the code they develop comes with tests.
+Many companies and open source projects require that all the code they develop comes with tests.
 Often before merging code into master, the entire test suite is run and all tests must pass.

 ## rspec-rails